HasnainSolangi/GIAIC/45-assignments-exercises/README.md

 40. Album: Write a function called make_album() that builds a Object describing a music album.
-The function should take in an artist name and an album title, and it should return a Object containing these two pieces of information.
+The function should take in an artist's name and an album title, and it should return an Object containing these two pieces of information.

 • Use the function to make three dictionaries representing different